CyberFlameGO/svnpython/Doc/reference/datamodel.rst

       unwinds the execution stack, at each unwound level a traceback object is inserted in front of the current traceback.
 When an exception handler is entered, the stack trace is made available to the program.
 (See section :ref:`try`.)
-It is accessible as ``sys.exc_traceback``,
-      and also as the third item of the tuple returned by ``sys.exc_info()``.
-The latter is the preferred interface, since it works correctly when the program is using multiple threads.
+It is accessible as the third item of the tuple returned by ``sys.exc_info()``.
 When the program contains no suitable handler, the stack trace is written (nicely formatted) to the standard error stream; if the interpreter is interactive, it is also made available to the user as ``sys.last_traceback``.

       .. index::
          single: tb_next (traceback attribute)